 Passages and questions from the 2019 reading assessment were not released to the public.

-All the passages and questions released from the 2017 reading assessment are available in the NAEP Questions Tool.
+All the passages and questions released from the 2013 and 2017 reading assessments are available in the NAEP Questions Tool.

 You can experience the digitally based reading assessment as students did.Read the story and take the full set of questions